 © Andrew Wyeth

-The third generation of the Wyeth family includes Andrew Wyeth's younger son, painter James Wyeth.
-By his early 20s, James Wyeth had earned national attention with a posthumous portrait of John F. Kennedy and other work.
+The third generation of the Wyeth family includes Andrew Wyeth's younger son, painter Jamie Wyeth.
+By his early 20s, Jamie Wyeth had earned national attention with a posthumous portrait of John F. Kennedy and other work.
 Later, he produced striking portraits of Rudolf Nureyev and Andy Warhol, studies for which are in the museum's collection.
 Since then, Wyeth has established a distinctive style, characterized by strong images and sharp contrasts in his landscapes and portraits.
-He is known for his monumental animal portraits, including Portait of Pig and Raven in the museum's collection, which represents various stages in his changing style.
+He is known for his monumental animal portraits, including Portrait of Pig and Raven in the museum's collection, which represents various stages in his changing style.

 Portrait of Pig